R. Kelly Charged With 10 Counts Of Aggravated Criminal Sexual Abuse In Illinois

 In 2002, Kelly was charged with more than a dozen counts related to child pornography.
 But due to a variety of delays, he did not go to trial until 2008, at which point he was acquitted on all counts.
 (Neither the young woman who reportedly appeared on the 2002 tape nor her parents testified in Kelly's trial, though several other family members and friends did identify her during the court proceedings.)

 Within days of Surviving R. Kelly having aired, public pressure against the singer mounted dramatically.
 Some of his previous collaborators — such as Lady Gaga — began to publicly distance themselves from him.
 And his label, RCA Records, owned by Sony Music Entertainment, bowed to the pressure and dropped the singer last month.
-Earlier this month, CNN reported that its newsroom had seen a newly surfaced VHS tape that prominent lawyer Michael Avenatti says he has given to the Cook County State's Attorney's Office.
+This month, CNN reported that its newsroom had seen a newly surfaced VHS tape that prominent lawyer Michael Avenatti says he has given to the Cook County State's Attorney's Office.
 Avenatti says that he is representing a male "whistleblower."

-CNN described that tape as being over 45 minutes long, and said it shows a man who appears to be Kelly and a teenage girl; both the man and the teenager repeatedly refer to her purported age, 14 years old.
+CNN described the tape as being over 45 minutes long and said it shows a man who appears to be Kelly and a teenage girl; both the man and the teenager repeatedly refer to her purported age, 14 years old.
 The video, CNN says, shows the man and the girl in a number of sexual acts as well as the man urinating on the teenager.
 Those acts are similar to the ones that Kelly was alleged to have committed on the 2002 tape.

 On Thursday, lawyer Gloria Allred held a press conference with two more women, Rochelle Washington and Latresa Scaff, who allege that R. Kelly pursued them for sex when they were teenagers, in an incident that they say happened more than 20 years ago.